Teams.exe

 Can I delete teams.exe?

-Can I disable teams.exe?
+Can I disable teams.exe from starting automatically?

-Why are there multiple teams.exe processes running?
+Why are there multiple teams.exe processes?

 Related Processes